wikimedia/mediawiki-extensions-FileImporter/README.md

 `FileExporter` extension's link.
 If set to `true` an input field shows on the `Special:ImportFile` that can be used to import files.
 Default is `false`.

-**FileImporterInterWikiMap** specifies a map from host names to interwiki prefixes, e.g.
-`[ 'de.wikisource.org' => 's:de' ]`.
-This is currently mandatory for chains of more than one prefix
+**FileImporterInterWikiMap** (deprecated) manually maps host names to multi-hop interwiki prefixes, e.g. `[ 'de.wikisource.org' => 's:de' ]`.
+This was a temporary solution before [T225515](https://phabricator.wikimedia.org/T225515) was resolved, and never needed for single prefixes.
-(e.g. `s:de` to point from Wikimedia Commons to the German Wikisource), and optional for 1-level prefixes (e.g. `mw`, which always points to mediawiki.org).

 **FileImporterCommonsHelperServer** and **FileImporterCommonsHelperBasePageName** specify the location of CommonsHelper2-compatible rule sets that specify